cockpit-project/cockpit/pkg/machines/README.md

 The provider methods are expected to return a Promise.

+The `providerContext` passed to the `init()` function as an argument consists of:

+    providerContext = {
+        defaultProvider, // next provider in the chain (Libvirt) React, // React library to be shared between parent code and plugged provider reduxStore, // Redux Store object created by parent application, there should be only one per application exportedActionCreators, // common redux action creators
+        exportedReactComponents, // exported React components for reuse in the plugged provider }

-Please refer libvirt.es6 for current API and more details.
+Please refer the libvirt.es6 for the most current API description and more details.

 Referential implementation of an external provider is the cockpit-machines-ovirt-provider [2]

 ## Links
 \[1\] [How to enable nested virtualization in KVM](https://fedoraproject.org/wiki/How_to_enable_nested_virtualization_in_KVM)
 \[2\] [Cockpit-machines oVirt External Provider](https://github.com/mareklibra/cockpit-machines-ovirt-provider)